-Training must be provided or verified upon the employment of personnel.
-Recurrent training must be provided within 24 months of previous training in addition to the remainder of the month of completion to ensure knowledge is current.
-If recurrent training is completed within the final three months of validity of previous training, the period of validity shall extend from the month of completion until 24 months from the expiry month of that previous training.
+Recurrent training must be provided within 24 months of previous training to ensure knowledge is current.
+However, if recurrent training is completed within the final three months of validity of previous training, the period of validity extends from the month on which the recurrent training was completed until 24 months from the expiry month of that previous training.

-As with other aviation qualifications an offence against the regulations will be committed if staff continue to work after their training qualification has expired.
+As with other aviation qualifications the expiry date of dangerous goods training is absolute and an offence against the regulations will be committed if staff continue to work after their training qualification has expired.